ggData/tweetharvest/README.md

     $ cd tweetharvest

-### Install MongoDB

-Download the appropriate [MongoDB installer](https://www.mongodb.org/downloads) for your system and follow the instructions to set it up on Linux (installation instructions vary by distro; see [the relevant download page](https://www.mongodb.org/downloads#linux-new)), [Windows](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/?_ga=1.167442750.1237211192.1434015304), or [Mac OSX](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/?_ga=1.259119114.1237211192.1434015304).

 ### Start the MongoDB Server

-In order to start storing statuses, we need to start up the MongoDB server:
+In order to start storing statuses, we now start up the MongoDB server, serving data out of the `data` directory in the `tweetharvest` root:

-    $ cd data
-    $ mongod --dbpath .
+    $ mongod --dbpath ./data

 MongoDB starts up, reserves disk space, and creates blank journal files, all ready to start receiving tweets for storage.